(These are four-credit, six-week courses and every Seminar participant is required to enroll in one)

 - Martin Amis, Money: A Suicide Note (1986), whose hero is John Self.

-Satisfies an upper-level elective requirement for English majors.
+Satisfies an upper-level elective requirement for English majors (old and new requirements).

 Introduction to International Law

 The end of the Cold War brought new challenges for, and new expectations of, international law.
 Recent terrorist attacks have raised, in stark form, questions about the potential and limitations of law in establishing and maintaining world order.
 The law surrounding the uses of force is, of course, one of the most significant areas of international law, but recent years have also seen important developments in other key areas, particularly the preservation of the environment and the protection of human rights.
 This course will introduce the foundations of public international law.
 In light of these key areas, we will question whether international law can truly be termed law and whether it can hope to provide a realistic solution to the problems facing the world today.
 The course will interest not only those contemplating a career in law and who would like an introduction to legal reasoning via a fascinating and accessible area of the law; but also those who are considering careers in foreign affairs, politics or the media.
 No prior legal knowledge will be assumed.